PVC vs MDF vs Plywood Bathroom Cabinets: Which Is Best?

 Compared to PVC or plywood, its smooth surface is particularly ideal for creating intricate cabinet designs and for use in painted or veneered cabinet doors, meeting diverse requirements.

-Plywood bathroom cabinets: Best for seeking long-term durability, natural look designs
+Plywood bathroom cabinets: Best for Durability and Natural Warmth

 Their unique cross-laminated structure delivers exceptional strength and warp resistance, ensuring the cabinet withstands daily use and humidity fluctuations over the years—far surpassing MDF in performance.